jasonumiker/docker-kube-intro-workshop/README-SharedAccount.md

 ### Cloud9
 We have provisioned a Cloud9 instance and its browser-based IDE and terminal for each of you.
 This is a web interface to a Linux machine with Docker installed and ready to go.
 Being Linux, containers run right on these Cloud9 instances when you use the docker commands.

-TODO - Add instructions/screenshots to launch the Cloud9

 ### Kubernetes
 We have provisioned a kubernetes cluster based on AWS' EKS with a namespace for each of you and your Cloud9 is set up with the right config and credentials where it is ready to go.
 Using the `kubectl` command will 'just work' in the examples below.
 We'll be covering how to set up Kubernetes and how things work under-the-hood in another session soon.